nasirhafeez/fonlo-nemesis/README.md

-# Ubiquiti External Captive Portal with SMS and Email Verification
+# Aruba Instant On Captive Portal with SMS and Email Verification

 The captive portal web server can be setup using the instructions given [here](https://gist.github.com/nasirhafeez/d47c9d68742227a23f1011455a190490).
 It uses Twilio Verify for for SMS verification and additionally uses Twilio SendGrid for email verification.